-Nolan's new musical, GRACE, has been selected for the 2020 Humana Festival of New American Plays!
-The show will be fully mounted at the Actors Theatre of Louisville, KY from March 27 through April 12, 2020.
-Tickets are available beginning on January 6, 2020.
-Click below for more information.
+Nolan's new musical, GRACE, will premiere during the 2020 Humana Festival of New American Plays at the Actors Theatre of Louisville, KY.
+The show features a cast of Broadway veterans, directed by Robert Barry Fleming, and will run from March 25 through April 12, 2020.
+Click below for ticket info.

 Nolan's current roster of original theatrical works include: Grace, selected work for the 2020 Humana Festival of New American Plays, Actors Theatre of Louisville, KY (March 27 through April 12, 2020); Stirring the Waters Across America, a theatrical concert production workshopped at the Kennedy Center and set to tour nationwide beginning in February 2020; and Devine Hamer Gray, a new American musical (currently in development) presented in workshop for the 2019 March On Washington Film Festival.